Best Graham Crackers for S’mores and More

 The best graham crackers are mildly sweet, deliciously crunchy, and make excellent “bread” for a chocolate and marshmallow sandwich.
-We tasted more than a dozen popular graham cracker brands and varieties to find the absolute best graham crackers for s’mores.
+We tasted more than a dozen popular graham cracker brands and varieties to find the best graham crackers for s’mores, for eating in milk, and for encouraging abstinence—the best gluten free graham crackers and the best cinnamon graham crackers, too.

-Personally, my favorite way to eat graham crackers is to break up a stack, put them in a bowl, cover them in milk, and smush them until they become a sweet porridge.
+Personally, I’m not a big s’mores guy.
+My favorite way to eat graham crackers is to break up a stack, put them in a bowl, cover them in milk, and smush them until they become a sweet porridge.
 (Yes, I am an adult woman and not a baby, and, yes, I have teeth, but I’m telling you this is delicious.)
-But you can’t deny that the most popular graham cracker application is s’mores.
-Their mild sweetness makes them a perfect vehicle for cloying ingredients like chocolate and marshmallows.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.